 The thermal lever: cooling as the foundation of deep sleep

-If you only fix one thing, fix temperature.
-Your body initiates deep sleep on the back of that core-temperature drop, and a warm bedroom quietly cancels it no matter what else you do.
+If you only fix one thing, fix temperature — it is the cheapest lever with the most plausible mechanism behind it.
+Your body slides into deep sleep on the back of that core-temperature decline, and an overheated bedroom works against it.

 There are three layers to get right: